P5-MOAMAS/learning_to_hash/README.md

 # Learning to hash
 A semester project by group cs-24-dat-5-01 at Aalborg University.

+In the era of big data, efficient similarity search methods are crucial for managing and retrieving information from large-scale, high-dimensional datasets.
+Hashing-based methods, particularly learning-to-hash approaches, have emerged as powerful tools for encoding data into compact binary representations.
+These representations allow for fast and memory-efficient similarity comparisons in Hamming space.

+This project explores and benchmarks various hashing techniques, including traditional methods Locality-Sensitive Hashing (LSH), Iterative Quantization (ITQ) and Spectral Hashing (SH), as well as advanced deep learning-based approaches such as Deep Supervised Hashing (DSH), HashNet, and Bi-half Net.
+Our work is grounded in an evaluation framework, leveraging datasets like MNIST, CIFAR-10, and NUS-WIDE to assess accuracy, scalability, and retrieval performance across methods and configurations.

+By analyzing the trade-offs between computational cost, memory efficiency, and retrieval accuracy, this project provides insights into the practical applications of learning-to-hash techniques for image retrieval and other similarity search tasks.

+The repository contains all the necessary resources, including pre-trained models, extracted features, and setup instructions.

 ## Setup environment

 Python version used [3.12.3 link](https://www.python.org/downloads/release/python-3123/)